ydb-platform/ydb/ydb/docs/en/core/concepts/_includes/ttl.md

 {% endnote %}

-In the following example, rows of the table `mytable` will be moved to the bucket described in the external data source `/Root/s3_cold_data` one hour after the time recorded in the column `created_at`, and will be deleted after 24 hours:
+In the following example, rows of the table `mytable` will be moved to the bucket described in the external data source `/Root/s3_cold_data` one hour after the time recorded in the column `created_at` and will be deleted after 24 hours:

 {% list tabs group=tool %}